temporalio/documentation/docs-src/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster.md

 Set your Elasticsearch Visibility store name in the `visibilityStore` parameter in your Persistence configuration, and then define the Visibility store configuration under `datastores`.

-The following example shows how to set a Visibility store named `es-visibility` and define the datastore configuration in your Temporal Cluster Configuration YAML.
+The following example shows how to set a Visibility store named `es-visibility` and define the datastore configuration in your Temporal Cluster configuration YAML.

 ```yaml
 persistence: